 4. Customer Experience

-Hotels and other businesses in the travel industry have a vast array of interactions with customers, and each of these interactions can provide valuable data, which can be used to improve the overall customer experience.
+Hotels and other businesses in the travel and tourism industry have a vast array of interactions with customers, and each of these interactions can provide valuable data, which can be used to improve the overall customer experience.
 This data can include everything from social media conversations and online reviews, to service usage data.

 Used effectively, this information can reveal which services customers use most, which they do not use at all, and which they are most likely to request or talk about.
 Through this data, companies can make more informed, data-driven decisions about the services they currently provide, the services they no longer need to provide, the services they want to introduce, and the new technology they choose to invest in.